cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/namespace.rst

    * - Configuration Name
      - Description
-   * - ``scheduler.queue.name``
-     - Scheduler queue for CDAP programs and CDAP explore queries run in the namespace.
-See :ref:`Scheduler queue <resource-guarantees>`
-   * - ``root.directory``
-     - The pre-existing file-system directory to be used for the namespace
    * - ``hbase.namespace``
-     - The pre-existing HBase namespace to be used for the namespace
+     - The pre-existing HBase namespace to be used for the namespace (CDAP Distributed mode only)
    * - ``hive.database``
      - The pre-existing Hive database to be used for the namespace
+   * - ``keytabURI``
+     - The URI of the Kerberos keytab file for the namespace
    * - ``principal``
      - The Kerberos principal for the namespace
-   * - ``keytabURI``
+   * - ``root.directory``
-     - The URI of the Kerberos keytab file for the namespace
+     - The pre-existing file-system directory to be used for the namespace
+   * - ``scheduler.queue.name``
+     - Scheduler queue for CDAP programs and CDAP explore queries run in the namespace.
+See :ref:`Scheduler queue <resource-guarantees>` for details.